rougier/scientific-visualization-book/rst/typography.rst

 In this example, I replaced the regular contour labels with text path objects that follow the path.
 It requires some computations but not that much actually.
-The results is aesthetically better to me but it must be used wisely.
-If your contour lines are too small or possesses sharp turns, it will make the text unreadable.
+The result is aesthetically better to me but it must be used wisely.
+If your contour lines are too small or possess sharp turns, it will make the text unreadable.

 .. figure:: typography/projection-3D-gaussian.pdf